 Dog Bites And Other Animal Liability Cases

-While dog bites are the most common scenario, Georgia’s animal liability statute applies to injuries caused by other animals, Some household pets, such as cats and snakes, may cause serious injury, as well as livestock that have been negligently contained.
+While dog bites are the most common scenario, Georgia’s animal liability statute applies to injuries caused by other animals.
+Some household pets, such as cats and snakes, may cause serious injury, as well as livestock that have been negligently contained.

 Dog bites and other animal attacks can cause severe injuries.
 Many dog bites occur on and around the face, causing scars, nerve damage and a difficult recovery process.
 Dog bites and attacks can also be emotionally scarring.
 Many people who have been bitten are afraid of dogs for many years following the attack.
-All of these harms are compensable.
+All these harms are compensable.

-Proving Dog Bite Liability in Georgia
+Proving Dog Bite Liability In Georgia

 Georgia law supports the victims of dog bites, but victims must prove that the owner should be held liable for the attack.
 While dog bite laws vary, some of the common ways that establish liability in Georgia dog bite cases include:

-- Showing that the owner or caretaker of the dog was careless or negligent in his or her handling of the dog.
+- Showing that the owner or caretaker of the dog was careless or negligent in his or her handling of the dog

 For A Free Consultation, Contact Us

 No one deserves to suffer the trauma caused by an unprovoked animal attack.
-The attorneys at Ashenden & Associates, P.C., in Atlanta have experience working on dog bite cases and other animal liability cases.
+Our attorneys at Ashenden & Associates, P.C., in Atlanta have experience working on dog bite and other animal liability cases.
 Our team will work with you to decide whether you have a strong case.
-We will vigorously protect your rights and zealously fight to assure you get the full compensation allowed by law.
+We will vigorously protect your rights and zealously fight to assure that you get the full compensation allowed by law.
 For a free consultation, contact us online or call 770-676-1184.